 Alpinestars Paragon Plus Protection vest

-Reasons to buy: Practical design with multiple pockets and hydration bladder compatibility.
-Light enough that you’ll forget you’re wearing it.
+• Practical design with multiple pockets and hydration bladder compatibility

-The stretchy Paragon has a nice snug fit and this vest has extra cargo capacity with three separate pockets to carry gear when riding, as well as the option to stuff a hydration bladder piggybacked in the sleeve where the removable back protection panel lives.
+Alpinestars has been in the two-wheel protection game longer than most, and the Paragon vest is a great example of that experience and knowledge.
+Lightweight, it’s the kind of vest you could wear for a day’s pedalling in the Alps or at a bike park without noticing.
+The back has extra cargo capacity too, with three separate pockets to carry gear when riding, as well as the option to stuff a hydration bladder piggybacked in the sleeve alongside the removable back protection panel.
 The pockets on the flank are also padded, adding protection for a phone for example, and help stop items from digging-in in the event of any crash.

 Alpinestars’s vest is a great price and very comfortable, but the spine protector isn’t quite as secure and planted as some rivals.
-It can also ride up a bit at the back – this happened on a sub-zero day, which let freezing air blow across the small of the back.
+It can also ride up a bit at the back.

 Read the full review of the Alpinestars Paragon Plus Protection Vest